 A groundbreaking partnership between the community, Seattle Foundation and King County.

 Here in Greater Seattle, where you live, how much you make, and the color of your skin are major predictors of your life experience and your chances of living well and thriving.
 While average measures of quality of life, social, and health factors are among the highest in the country, our region now experiences some of the greatest inequities among large U.S. metropolitan areas.

 To help change this trajectory, Seattle Foundation and King County launched Communities of Opportunity (COO) in 2014 to improve health, social, racial, and economic outcomes by focusing on places, policies, and systems changes.
-By offering a $2.5 million investment over five years, we work together with diverse community partners in this multi-sector effort to focus on upstream policy improvements that benefit the region as a whole.
-We invest in community-led partnerships, and are currently supporting work in White Center, Rainier Valley, and SeaTac-Tukwila.
+By offering an initial investment of $2.5 million over five years, we started work with diverse community partners in this multi-sector effort to focus on upstream policy improvements that benefit the region as a whole.
+We invest in community-led partnerships, and have supported work in White Center, Rainier Valley, and SeaTac-Tukwila.
 We award grants to organizations working to increase health, housing, and/or economic opportunities through policy and systems reform.

 To read current updates and learn about opportunities, visit the COO website.

 The latest Communities of Opportunity updates are on our blog, including recent grantees and new rounds of funding announcements.

 - Year-end 2022 Through a Philanthropic LensThose who work with donors must be ever mindful that their hearts don’t take a day off.
 Still, the head has a critical role to […]

 - November 7, 2022 | Annual Investment BriefingAnnual Investment Briefing Monday, November 7, 2022, 3:00 – 4:15 pm Join us to learn more about Seattle Foundation’s investment strategy as well as overall […]